top of page

 • Twitter

-Assistant Professor, Curriculum and Instruction
+Assistant Professor, Curriculum and Instruction, Monmouth University

 A scholar of civic thinking, Dr. Fitzgerald brings his years of social studies teaching experience to explorations of youth civic engagement.
 Widely published, he collaborates with schools in New York and New Jersey, training teachers to facilitate action civics and inquiry-based social studies practices in their classrooms.
 Drawing on his experiences as a middle school social studies teacher in the diverse communities of Montgomery County, Maryland, Dr. Fitzgerald’s research explores the ways in which social studies is taught to marginalized populations.
 His civics-specific research interests have led him to the psychological studies of civic planning as an ill-structured problem category.
 With this work, he has helped to develop action civics curriculum for Generation Citizen, a national non-profit educational organization, and for young African Leaders as part of President Obama’s Mandela Washington Fellows program, part of the Young African Leaders Initiative; he has been Co-PI on over $500,000 of grant money from the United States Department of State, managed by IREX.
 Dr. Fitzgerald has used his research on historical and civic ways of thinking used when planning civic action to inform teacher professional development for teachers in local and national contexts.
 In his local and national professional development work, he compared these heuristics to the popular models of action civics and public policy analysis in order to provide teachers with nuanced ways of teaching civic practice to youth.
 He has also used this research to undergird civic leadership instruction for over 100 young African leaders, as part of the federal Mandela Washington Fellows program.
 This not only supported those leaders’ civic development, but some participants took the civic heuristic model home and used it to structure their own non-governmental organization work.
 Additionally, Dr. Fitzgerald’s work with pre-service social studies teachers has enabled research-practice partnerships that serve to support civics instruction in middle and high school settings.
 He brought together undergraduate and high school students to collaborate on civic projects, incorporating this research into his social studies methods classes.
 This integration enabled students to establish their commitment to the NCSS C3 framework in their professional portfolios and in their teaching.
 Additionally, Dr. Fitzgerald helped synthesize civics education research to inform Ford Foundation funding directions.
 He has served on the Board of Directors for Generation Citizen and on the board of the New York State Council for the Social Studies.